-1.Most ofthe buildings will remain closed to visitors for the time being.
-We are actively considering the government guidelines which would enable us to minimise risk and open the Dhamma Hall for Sunday evening meditation and Dhamma talk, and possibly also for a monthly meditation class.
-If and when we think that we have workable arrangements in place, we will update this part of the website with details and dates.
+1. The buildings remain closed to visitors for the time being.
+With the latest restrictions on the size of gatherings and our lack of indoor space we have decided that sadly we will not be opening the Dhamma Hall or other buildings to the public except possibly for special events.
 2. We continue to be closed to short term guests coming to stay.
 It is hard for us to envisage conditions under which it would be safe or practicable for us to have guests coming to stay for short periods, as both residents and guests would normally share some of the same spaces and facilities, and social distancing is not workable.

-4.It will continue to be possible to come to the monastery to offer dana, whether cooked food or supplies, but we still ask that you do not come inside.
+3.It will continue to be possible to come to the monastery to offer dana, whether cooked food or supplies.
 If possible please phone us on 01404 891251 or email prior to coming.
 Usually one or more of the monks will be available to offer an anumodana and for a short conversation.
 By prior arrangement it is usually also possible to go for a walk in the grounds.

-5. As fewer people are coming to the monastery than usual, we are having some groceries delivered and one of the lay residents goes once a fortnight to the shops.
+4. As fewer people are coming to the monastery than usual, we are having some groceries delivered and one of the lay residents goes once a fortnight to the shops.
 Soan alternative way to offer dana or to support the monastery during this time would be to make a financial offering, which can be done online or by cheque - please see details in the Contributing section.
 If you would like to dedicate an offering on a particular day or for a particular reason, please let us know.

-6. If you are looking for online resources to help support you, we suggest that a good place to start is the website of Amaravati, our main monastery: www.amaravati.org They have an extensive library of free Dhamma talks, books, guided meditations and chanting which you can download.
+5. If you are looking for online resources to help support you, we suggest that a good place to start is the website of Amaravati, our main monastery: www.amaravati.org They have an extensive library of free Dhamma talks, books, guided meditations and chanting which you can download.
 If you would like a hard copy of a particular book, many of these are also available on request from us or from Amaravati.
 Amaravati are also posting videos of Dhamma talks online at: https://vimeo.com/amaravativideo

 Thank you for your support and understanding during these testing times.
 May all beings be well.
 May all beings be at peace.